 How to pay

-At our Faculty Clinics, you'll receive treatment from experienced, board-certified, licensed dentists who also teach at the School of Dentistry.
+At our Faculty Practices, you'll receive treatment from experienced, board-certified, licensed dentists who also teach at the School of Dentistry.
 The fees for services performed by dentists from the faculty are similar to those you will pay at a private practice, according to a comparison with prices listed in the 2014 NDAS fee report.